steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 The result above is the current state of our code.

-Our main focus is to create hooks that helps interfee with our code at different junctions needed;
+Our main focus is to create hooks that help interfere with our code at different junctions needed;

-1. intercept the postgress process during Query planner (before query optimization ), so as to fetch our redis key from the specified table and column
+1. intercept the postgres process during Query planner (before query optimization ), to fetch our Redis key from the specified table and column
-2. Intercept postgress process during executor run, so has to get customize data returned from `select` query
+2. Intercept postgress process during executor run, so has to get customized data returned from `select` query
-3. intercept postgress process during when the executor is done, to fetch our redis key value
+3. intercept postgress process when the executor is done, to fetch our redis key value
-4. intercept postgres process during commit, so has to save the data (key and value) fetched
+4. Intercept Postgres process during commit, so has to save the data (key and value) fetched

-Don't worry, if your are not cleared each stage of interception,we will discus more about them in subsequent sections of this article.
+Don't worry, if you are not cleared each stage of interception, we will discuss more about them in subsequent sections of this article.

-Before we can start initializing each of the interception stage, we need to setup the basic layout of our hooks
+Before we can start initializing each of the interception stages, we need to set the basic layout of our hooks

 ```rs
 use pgrx::{prelude::*, register_hook, HookResult, PgHooks};